r-lib/scales/README.md

 The `scales` package is made up of the following interdependent components

-* Palettes, or pal for short, describe the useful palettes of aesthetics.
+* Palettes, __pal__ for short, describe the useful palettes of aesthetics.

-* Transformations describes common scale transformations, and their inverses
+* Transformations, __trans__ for short, describe common scale transformations, their inverses, and ways of generating breaks and labels.

 * Bounds: various ways of rescaling the data